it was about what was the difference between green biomass (fresh leaves/grass) and brown biomass (leaf litter).

 this link explains the process very beautifully.

 But why do trees (and of course shrubs) drop their leaves in winter?
-Surely this is terrible waste of resources as the plant then has to replace them all – plus a few extra – during the following spring?
+Surely this is terrible waste of resources as the plant then has to replace them all – plus a few extra – during the following spring?there is much to learn from leaves.SO WHY DO TREES DROP THEIR LEAVES?The winter season is always guaranteed to bring two things.
+The first is far lower light levels while the second is terrible weather..

 With the lower light levels leaves will become increasingly unproductive, but with a drop in temperatures the plants metabolic rate is also reduced and so photosynthesis can effectively stop.